 Due to this increased risk, the FDA continues to recommend use of laparoscopic power morcellation only in appropriate women undergoing myomectomy or hysterectomy.
-In addition, the FDA now recommends that when morcellation is appropriate, only contained morcellation be performed.
+In addition, the FDA recommends that when morcellation is appropriate, only contained morcellation be performed.
 Please also see Labeling Recommendations in the Final Guidance, Product Labeling for Laparoscopic Power Morcellators below.

-Laparoscopic power morcellators should be used with compatible containment systems.
-Currently, FDA has granted marketing authorization for one containment system that is intended for use during gynecologic surgery and continues to encourage innovation in this area.
+Currently, the FDA has granted marketing authorization for one containment system that is intended for use during gynecologic surgery and continues to encourage innovation in this area.
 The containment system labeling describes the types of morcellators that are compatible with it.
-Laparoscopic power morcellators marketed in the U.S. for gynecologic surgery, with the exception of the ROTOCUT G1 Electromechanical Morcellator marketed by Karl Storz Endoscopy-America, Inc., are compatible with the available containment system.

-To find more information about FDA-cleared tissue containment systems, go to either the De Novo database or the 510(k) Premarket Notification database, type PMU in the Product Code field, and click Search.
+To find more information about FDA-cleared tissue containment systems for gynecologic surgery, go to either the De Novo database or the 510(k) Premarket Notification database, type PMU in the Product Code field, and click Search.

-In addition to the boxed warning, the FDA recommends that manufacturers of laparoscopic power morcellators with a general indication or a specific gynecologic indication include more information in their device’s labeling to inform health care providers and patients about the risk of these devices are used on uterine tissue.
+In addition to the boxed warning, the FDA recommends that manufacturers of laparoscopic power morcellators include information in their device's labeling to inform health care providers, and the health care providers share with patients that:

-- Uncontained power morcellation has been associated with the spread of benign uterine tissue, i.e., parasitic myomas and disseminated peritoneal leiomyomatosis.
+- Uncontained power morcellation has been associated with the spread of benign uterine tissue (for example, parasitic myomas and disseminated peritoneal leiomyomatosis), potentially requiring additional surgeries

 - Laparoscopic power morcellators should only be used with a containment system.
 The containment system should be compatible with the laparoscopic power morcellator.